Jubilee coinage: Continued circulation

-The five-pound and two-pound pieces did not circulate to any great extent, and were intended primarily as souvenirs.
+The five-pound and two-pound pieces did not circulate to any great extent, and were kept primarily as souvenirs.
 Nevertheless, this was the first time the Royal Mint had struck a five-pound piece available for general circulation, previous issues being proof coins or pattern pieces.
 Soon after the issuance of the new coins, there was an outcry because the new sixpence was identical in size and similar in design to the half sovereign, and was gilded to pass as one.
 Although the shilling was similar in size to the sovereign, and had lost the statement of its denomination in the redesign, it was less often gilded as the reverses of the two coins did not resemble each other.
 The Numismatic Magazines July 1887 issue noted that production of the new sixpence had been stopped pending enquiries.
 Before the end of the year, the Royal Mint had resumed production of the sixpence's former design, with a crowned wreath surrounding the words SIX PENCE, though paired with Boehm's Jubilee head obverse.
 The new sixpence design differs slightly from the earlier one, as the crown was redesigned and other changes made.
 These were made current by a proclamation dated 28 November 1887.

 By September, The Graphic was reporting that the new coins were scarce in circulation, and there was talk that many of them had been sent to the colonies.
 The withdrawn sixpence carried a premium, as did the five-pound piece, and some crowns had been gilded to pass for the five-pound coin.
 The Sheffield Independents London correspondent reported on 17 September that the withdrawn sixpences were passing for half a crown each, and that in addition to the quantities of coin sent to the colonies, large amounts had been absorbed by jewellers, who placed them in ornaments, and by visitors to London seeking souvenirs of the Jubilee, especially Americans.